- Define the high-level process and the steps required to carry out bulk computer archiving in Snow License Manager.

 Then you can add notes to the notes section

-It is important now that you choose Archive and not delete the reason being is that Archiving takes a Snapshot of the machines prior to deletion and deletion does not.
+It is important now that you choose Archive and not delete the reason being is that Archiving takes a Snapshot of the machines prior to deletion and the deletion option does not.
 This enables an audit trail to exist and allows you to track the life-cycle of the machines, its users and the applications installed etc.

 Once you select Archive, Snow will ask you to confirm.
-At this point if there is any doubt you can back out and check off any doubt or simply go ahead and confirm the Archiving of the selected machines.
+At this point, if there is any doubt you can back out and check off any doubt or simply go ahead and confirm the Archiving of the selected machines.
 Once a machine is Archived it cannot be un-archived you should simply wait until the computer is reconnected to the network and scanned again with a Snow inventory agent and that would then add that same machine name back into the Snow DB and then just repeat the process if necessary to archive it again if that were the requirement.

 This will now be the end of the Bulk archiving process steps.